chuahxinyu/ccdp10003assignment1take2/Contents.md

-> this is a transcript of all of the contents on the website
+> this is a transcript the 'pitch' part of the content

 ---
 * FIRST AID